 ARTICLE XI.
 STANDING COMMITTEES

 SECTION 1.
 The Organization may have the following Standing Committees:

 Nominations and Elections

 SECTION 2.
-The President, with approval of the Board of Directors may create or dissolve other standing committees as it deems necessary by a majority vote.
+The President, with approval of the Board of Directors may create or dissolve other standing committees as he/she deems necessary by a majority vote.

 SECTION 3.
-The President may appoint subcommittees at its discretion, but no such subcommittee shall serve longer than the officers elected at the next annual meeting take office.
+The President may appoint subcommittees at his/her discretion, but no such subcommittee shall serve longer than the officers elected at the next annual meeting take office.